UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-Several of UTK's collections come from institutions outside the library and include identifiers assigned by those institutions.
+Several of UT's collections come from institutions outside the library and include identifiers assigned by those institutions.
 The McClung Museum of Natural History and Culture on campus is one of these institutions.
 In the `Nineteenth and Early Twentieth Century Images of Egypt collection <https://digital.lib.utk.edu/collections/islandora/object/collections%3Aegypt>`_ shared by McClung, traditional museum acquisition numbers consisting of the year three numbers separated by periods (year.acquisition group.item) are present.